galacticcouncil/hydration-docs/docs/start_validating.md

 ## 02 Generate session keys

 The second step is to generate your session keys.
-The session keys are used to associate your validator node with your Controller account and the staked HDX.
+The session keys are used to associate the validator node with your Controller account and the staked HDX.
 It is therefore important that they are set up correctly.

 To generate your session keys, run on the node: